zanerasmussen/Compiler/README.txt

      own accept method. the parent accept method calls accept on all the children node, then calls visitor.visit on itself (its also possible to call visit before accepts). the accept methods should do all the transversing of the tree. you can do it other ways, but I talked to Dr. Aldous about this and thats how he explained it to me.

+Big Questions:
+    1) Am i doing the visitor pattern right?
+        a) what is the visitor pattern?
+    2)Symbol Table?
+    3) shift/reduce errors?
+    4) repeat class?
+    5) syntax ideas:
+        a) repeat what i am doing but check for

+have subclasses of each type ie : non terminal have nodes

+i am doing a linked list. that will be expensive later I need to do blocks.
+Have

+shift reduce is most likely caused because of explicit recurssion